Amalia Ulman: Career

 In October 2014, during Frieze Art Fair, Ulman presented a solo show The Destruction of Experience at Evelyn Yard in London.
 For the show Ulman made "The Future Ahead", a video essay about Justin Bieber's "growth from angelic teenager to hetero-normative white male".

 In January 2015, she presented Stock Images of War, her first solo show in New York City at James Fuentes Gallery.
 It is an immersive installation composed of twelve simple wire-frame sculptures, each one being named after a different month of the year – i.e. "War in January", "War in February", etc. Towards the end of the same year, Ulman started Privilege, a second, year long, Instagram performance that lasted until shortly after the 2016 U.S. presidential election.
 The work presented an exaggerated version of Ulman that explored multiplicity in a corporate office setting.

 In 2016 Excellences and Perfections was selected to be included in the group exhibition Performing for the Camera at Tate Modern, London (February—June 2016).
 The exhibition, examined the relationship between photography and performance, brought together over 500 works spanning 150 years from the invention of photography to the selfie-culture of today.
 Through Ulman's Instagram-based project, social media was examined in the historical context of photographic performances.
 The installation was also part of the exhibition Electronic Highway at Whitechapel Gallery in London.
 Ulman has been described as the first social network-based artist to enter top institutional galleries, and the "First great Instagram Artist" by Elle magazine.

 In 2018, Excellences & Perfections was published as a book by Prestel.
 It includes the Instagram posts that she used for the project and essays by German artist Hito Steyerl, editor Rob Horning and others.
+The same year Ulman would be the opening exhibition of Mercy Pictures, a small artist run gallery in New Zealand with a new version of her exhibition Promise a Future.

 Film

 In 2021, Ulman premiered her first feature film, El Planeta, at the Sundance Film Festival to critical acclaim.
 Ulman wrote, produced, and directed the feature, which stars herself and her mother.
 An absurdist comedy, the film centers on the story of a mother and daughter facing eviction in post-crisis Spain and scamming their way to a more comfortable lifestyle.
 The film is loosely based on the real-life Spanish mother-daughter petty-crime duo Justina and Ana Belén.
 The film was shot in black and white in Gijon, the Spanish town where Ulman grew up.
 In March 2021, film distribution company Utopia announced that it had bought the North American rights to El Planeta.
 The film was selected for screening at the Brisbane International Film Festival and the Sydney Film Festival in October and November 2021 respectively.

-Ulman's next film, Magic Farm, dealt with climate change and was shot in northern Argentina, where she was born.
+Ulman's next film, Magic Farm, dealt with a US-based documentary film crew working in northern Argentina, where the film was shot and she was born.